Rudolph Snellius

-Rudolph Snel van Royen (5 October 1546 – 2 March 1613), Latinized as Rudolph Snellius, was a Dutch linguist and mathematician who held appointments at the University of Marburg and the University of Leiden.
+Rudolph Snel van Royen (5 October 1546 – 2 March 1613), Latinized as Rudolphus Snellius, was a Dutch linguist and mathematician who held appointments at the University of Marburg and the University of Leiden.
 Snellius was an influence on some of the leading political and intellectual forces of the Dutch Golden Age.

 Life

 Rudolph Snel van Royen was born on 5 October 1546 in Oudewater.
 Born to a wealthy family in Episcopal principality of Utrecht while this province was under the dominion of the emperor Charles V, Rudolf Snel grew up in the city of Oudewater.

 At maturity he left to study at the University of Cologne under Valentin Naboth and at the University of Heidelberg under Immanuel Tremellius and soon received a teaching position at the University of Marburg.
 Though trained in Aristotelian logic, he had become impressed with the new logic of Petrus Ramus, which he taught along with mathematics and languages at his university posts.

 In 1578, he returned to Oudewater soon after its devastation in a Spanish siege during the Dutch Revolt.
 It was not long before he was offered, and accepted, a position as professor of Hebrew and mathematics at the University of Leiden.
 That summer he married Machteld Cornelisdochter, who had survived the Oudewater massacre.
 She accompanied him to Leiden, where he taught until his death in 1613.
 He was the father of Willebrord Snellius (1580–1626).

 Snellius died on 2 March 1613 and was buried in the Grote kerk in his hometown Oudewater.